LINBIT/drbd9-tests/virter/README.md

 From the base image a test image can be built containing the packages to be tested.

 Packages from the local `packages` directory will be installed.
-This directory should contain `drbd-test-target.tgz`.
 The following components can be provided as `rpm` or `deb` packages in this directory or via a repository.
 * `drbd`
 * `drbd-utils`